ynput/ayon-documentation/website/docs/addon_applications_admin.md

 :::info
 The web actions feature requires AYON Server version `1.3.0` or higher, core addon version `0.4.4` or higher, and Launcher version `1.1.0` or higher.

+Web actions run through **shims**, which are automatically set up when users install the AYON launcher version `1.1.0` or higher.
 :::

 Web actions let you launch applications directly through the AYON web server.
 You can find these actions in the [details panel](artist_details_panel.md).